 In this book, the models we will study have two important and defining characteristics.
 The first of these is that we will not use mathematical reasoning or logical induction to produce a model from known facts, nor will we build models from technical specifications or business rules; instead, the field of predictive analytics builds models from data.
 More specifically, we will assume that for any given predictive task that we want to accomplish, we will start with some data that is in some way related to or derived from the task at hand.
 For example, if we want to build a model to predict annual rainfall in various parts of a country, we might have collected (or have the means to collect) data on rainfall at different locations, while measuring potential quantities of interest, such as the height above sea level, latitude, and longitude.
 The power of building a model to perform our predictive task stems from the fact that we will use examples of rainfall measurements at a finite list of locations to predict the rainfall in places where we did not collect any data.

 The second important characteristic of the problems for which we will build models is that during the process of building a model from some data to describe a particular phenomenon, we are bound to encounter some source of randomness.
 We will refer to this as the stochastic or nondeterministic component of the model.
 It may be the case that the system itself that we are trying to model doesn’t have any inherent randomness in it, but it is the data that contains a random component.
 A good example of a source of randomness in data is the measurement of the errors from the readings taken for quantities such as temperature.
-A model that contains no inherent stochastic component is known as a deterministic model, Newton’s Second Law being a good example of this.
+A model that contains no inherent stochastic component is known as a deterministic model, Newton’s Second Law is a good example of this.
 A stochastic model is one that assumes that there is an intrinsic source of randomness to the process being modeled.
 Sometimes, the source of this randomness arises from the fact that it is impossible to measure all the variables that are most likely impacting a system, and we simply choose to model this using probability.
 A well-known example of a purely stochastic model is rolling an unbiased six-sided die.
 Recall that in probability, we use the term random variable to describe the value of a particular outcome of an experiment or of a random process.
 In our die example, we can define the random variable, Y, as the number of dots on the side that lands face up after a single roll of the die, resulting in the following model:

-This model tells us that the probability of rolling a particular digit, say, three, is one in six.
+This model tells us that the probability of rolling a particular digit, say, three is one in six.
 Notice that we are not making a definite prediction on the outcome of a particular roll of the die; instead, we are saying that each outcome is equally likely.

 Probability is a term that is commonly used in everyday speech, but at the same time, sometimes results in confusion with regard to its actual interpretation.
 It turns out that there are a number of different ways of interpreting probability.
 Two commonly cited interpretations are the Frequentist probability and the Bayesian probability.
 Frequentist probability is associated with repeatable experiments, such as rolling a one-sided die.
 In this case, the probability of seeing the digit three, is just the relative proportion of the digit three coming up if this experiment were to be repeated an infinite number of times.
 Bayesian probability is associated with a subjective degree of belief or surprise in seeing a particular outcome and can, therefore, be used to give meaning to one-off events, such as the probability of a presidential candidate winning an election.
 In our die rolling experiment, we are equally surprised to see the number three come up as with any other number.
 Note that in both cases, we are still talking about the same probability numerically (1/6), only the interpretation differs.

 In the case of the die model, there aren’t any variables that we have to measure.
 In most cases, however, we’ll be looking at predictive models that involve a number of independent variables that are measured, and these will be used to predict a dependent variable.
 Predictive modeling draws on many diverse fields and as a result, depending on the particular literature you consult, you will often find different names for these.
-Let’s load a data set into R before we expand on this point.
+Let’s load a dataset into R before we expand on this point.
 R comes with a number of commonly cited data sets already loaded, and we’ll pick what is probably the most famous of all, the iris data set:

 To see what other data sets come bundled with R, we can use the data() command to obtain a list of data sets along with a short description of each.
 If we modify the data from a data set, we can reload it by providing the name of the data set in question as an input parameter to the data() command, for example, data(iris) reloads the iris data set.